BalancingIntermediate

 Benefits

-• Improves balance, proprioception, and coordination
+• Improves balance, stability, and full-body coordination

-• Stimulates the abdominal organs
+• Stimulates the abdominal organs and aids digestion

 Modifications